David Bisbal: 2009–2010: Sin Mirar Atrás

-His fourth studio album Sin Mirar Atrás was released on 20 October 2009 in Spain, Latin America and the United States.
-The first single from the album was "Esclavo de tus Besos", under the production of Mexican-born Armando Ávila.
-Its world premiere was on 24 August and the video came out on 7 September.
-It was one of the most successful singles of the Spanish singer in his career, reaching number 1 on sales and radio charts in Spain, Latin America and the United States.
-On 9 January 2010 Promusicae announced that "Esclavo de Tus Besos" had earned a double platinum certification for its more than 80,000 copies sold in Spain, and it also earned a platinum certification in Argentina for more than 20,000 copies sold.
+On 9 January 2010, Promusicae announced that "Esclavo de Tus Besos" had earned a double platinum certification for its more than 80,000 copies sold in Spain, and it also earned a platinum certification in Argentina for more than 20,000 copies sold.
 The second single from the album was "Mi Princesa".
 The song "24 Horas" made with Mexican singer Espinoza Paz, was the third single in the U.S. and Latin America and was presented at the 2010 Billboard Awards, while in Spain the single was "Sin Mirar Atrás", a song that gave title to the album.
 Bisbal also won his first Latin Grammy in 2009.
 On 14 November 2010 he was presented the Gold Record for the sales of the album in USA and Puerto Rico.